Ever wonder what it actually means to live an “intentionally present” life?

 Actually living intentionally present is easier than you might think.
-You can implement these easy-to-implement strategies TODAY and begin living intentionally present no matter your circumstances!
+You can begin these easy-to-implement strategies TODAY and begin living intentionally present no matter your circumstances!

-I sighed frustratedly as I stared, squinting blurry eyes at an impossible computer screen.
+I sighed with frustration as I stared at an impossible computer screen.

-After spending countless hours – days – on trying to implement my newest blogging technique to no avail, I was spent.
+After spending countless hours, trying to implement my newest blogging technique to no avail, I was spent.
 Done.
 Ready to quit all the things.

-Before I did something I really regret (like throw my laptop out of my second story window), I took a deep breath, turned it off, and put it away.
+Before I did something I really regret (like throwing my laptop out of my second story window), I took a deep breath, turned it off, and put it away.

 For a week and a half, I didn’t look at a single thing blogging related.
 I was done.